Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 1. Education of personal forms:

-Verbs win, convince, convince, dissuade, find oneself, feel, outshine, dare, vacuum and some others do not have a form of 1 person singular. h.
+For verbs win, convince, convince, dissuade, find, feel, outshine, dare, vacuum and some others do not have the form 1 person unit. h.

-It is a mistake: I will win, I will run, I will win, I will convince, I will run away, I will convince, I will find myself, I am a miracle, a stranger, a stranger.
+Wrong: I will win, I will run, I will win, I will convince, I will escape, I will convince, I will find myself, I am a miracle, I am a stranger, I am alien.

 Correct: do not use these verbs in the form of 1 l., singular.

-Wrong: let's try, ride, climb, burn, bake, protect, guard, rinse, wave, want (the wrong inflection model was used, vernacular).
+Wrong: let's try, drive, climb, burn, bake, take care, guard, rinse, wave, want (incorrect inflection model used, vernacular).

 2. Formation of return forms:

-Right: met, wanted to say hello(after vowels -sya, but -ss), sorry (the use of the reflexive form with this verb is a gross mistake).
+Right: met, wanted to say hello(after vowels not -xia, A -s), sorry (using the reflexive form with this verb is a gross mistake).

-Wrong: go, go, go, go, go, go, go, go, wave, part, lay down, lay down, lie, lie down, run, climb, buy, lie down (wrong inflection model used, vernacular).
+Incorrectly: go, go, go, go, go, go, go, wave, drive away, put, put, lie, lie, run, climb, buy, lie (incorrect inflection model used, vernacular).

-Right: go (with a prefix), wave, drive away, lay down, buy, lie down.
+Right: go (with prefix), wave, drive away, put down, buy, lie down.

 Lie down - (you) lie down, (you) lie down